Ugandan medics now tackling Ebola say they lack supplies

 While Ugandan health workers aren’t facing the violent attacks that have killed several Ebola responders in Congo, they remain at risk as they seek to isolate, test and treat for the virus.
 Basic equipment such as gloves is essential.

 At least two nurses at Bwera Hospital might have been exposed as they offered first aid to the infected family.
 They and some other contacts have since been quarantined in their homes.
-WHO says at least 98 such people have been identified in Uganda since the outbreak crossed the nearby border.
+WHO says at least 112 such contacts have been identified in Uganda since the outbreak crossed the nearby border.

 A nurse, who spoke on condition of anonymity to avoid possible retribution, questioned why some people who might have been exposed to Ebola are allowed to stay at home.